mad-lab/transit/src/pytransit/doc/source/transit_methods.rst

   python transit.py zinb <combined wig file> <annotation .prot_table> <samples_metadata file> <output file> [Optional Arguments]
         Optional Arguments:
         -n <string>         :=  Normalization method.
-Default: -n TTR --ignore-conditions <cond1,cond2> :=  Comma seperated list of conditions to ignore, for the analysis.
+Default: -n TTR --ignore-conditions <cond1,cond2> :=  Comma separated list of conditions to ignore, for the analysis.
-        --include-conditions <cond1,cond2> :=  Comma seperated list of conditions to include, for the analysis.
+        --include-conditions <cond1,cond2> :=  Comma separated list of conditions to include, for the analysis.
 Conditions not in this list, will be ignored.
         -iN <float>     :=  Ignore TAs occuring within given percentage of the N terminus.
 Default: -iN 5.0 -iC <float>     :=  Ignore TAs occuring within given percentage of the C terminus.
-Default: -iC 5.0 --covars <covar1,covar2>     :=  Comma seperated list of covariates to include, for the analysis.
+Default: -iC 5.0 --covars <covar1,covar2>     :=  Comma-separated list of covariates to include, for the analysis.

-Note: the combined_wig input file can be generated from multiple wig files through the Transit GUI (File->Export->Selected_Datasets->Combined_wig), or via the 'export' command on the command-line (see combined_wig_).
+Note: the *combined_wig* input file can be generated from multiple wig files through the Transit GUI (File->Export->Selected_Datasets->Combined_wig), or via the 'export' command on the command-line (see combined_wig_).

-Format of the samples metadata file: a tab-separated file (which you can edit in Excel) with 3 columns: Id, Condition, and Filename (it must have these headers).
+Format of the *samples_metadata* file: a tab-separated file (which you can edit in Excel) with 3 columns: Id, Condition, and Filename (it must have these headers).
 You can include other columns of info, but do not include additional rows.
 Individual rows can be commented out by prefixing them with a '#'.
-Here is an example of a samples metadata file:
-The filenames should match what is shown in the header of the combined_wig (including pathnames, if present).
+Here is an example of a samples metadata file: The filenames should match what is shown in the header of the combined_wig (including pathnames, if present).

 ::